-(The women of VanBrock pictured above from L to R: Lenise Ward, Kristina Klug, Bonne Illig, Kim Stevens, Lauren Hunt and Ashlee Bressel)
+(The women of VanBrock pictured above from L to R: Lenise Ward, Kristina Klug, Bonne Illig, Kim Stevens and Ashlee Bressel)

 Supporting local charities and philanthropic causes has always been a focus for Bonne Illig, owner of the private jewelry gallery VanBrock in Leawood, Kansas.
 Illig opened VanBrock in 2007, and as her business grew and her team expanded, she encouraged her associates to get involved in giving back to the community.
 Her associate Debbie Douville first learned about KVC Health Systems’ mission of helping children and families in 2013, and she expressed her desire for Illig and the entire VanBrock team to get involved with the organization.